vyz1194/synctatic_task/README.md

 ###TODO :###

-Error Handling
+Error Handling,
-File Checks
+File Checks,
-Trying to convert it to Stream pipeline like fashion where the code keeps running and checks and waits for the files to arrive
+Try to convert this into near realtime execution, where the code keeps running and checks and waits for the files to arrive